 - The project manager and project team

-Once you understand who the stakeholders are, the next step is to find out their needs.
+Once you understand who the stakeholders are, the next step is to determine their needs and concerns.
 The best way to do this is by conducting stakeholder interviews.
-Take time during the interviews to draw out the requirements that create real benefits.
-Sometimes stakeholders will talk about needs that aren't relevant and don't deliver benefits.
-These can be recorded and set as a low priority.
+Take time during the interviews to draw out the requirements that create tangible benefits.
+Sometimes stakeholders will talk about needs or concerns that aren't relevant and don't deliver benefits.
+These can be recorded and set aside.

-The next step, once you have conducted all the interviews and have a comprehensive list of needs is to prioritise them.
+Once you have conducted all the interviews and have a comprehensive list of requirements, the next step is to prioritise them.
 From the prioritised list, create a set of easily measurable goals.
 A good technique for doing this is to review them against the SMART principle.
 This way, the achievement of the goal will be easy to identify.

-Once you have established a clear set of goals, they should be recorded in the project plan.
-It can be useful also to include the needs and expectations of your stakeholders.
+Once you have established a clear set of goals, record them in the project plan.
+It can be helpful also to include the needs and expectations of your stakeholders.

-Now you have completed the most difficult part of the planning process; it's time to move on and look at the project deliverables.
+You have completed the most challenging part of the planning process.
+Now it's time to move on and look at the project deliverables.